-Between 2014 and 2019, there were a total of 18 railroad/highway crossing fatalities and 133 injuries reported involving a train in Louisiana.
+Between 2015 and 2020, a total of 19 railroad/highway crossing fatalities and 162 injuries were reported involving a train in Louisiana.
 Although on average, the number of railroad traffic fatalities equate less than one percent of all traffic fatalities in any given year, they still must be addressed if Louisiana is to reach Destination Zero Deaths.
-According to CARTS the parishes with the most train-vehicle crashes in 2018 were East Baton Rouge (15), Jefferson (7), Ouachita (5) and DeSoto (4).
+According to CARTS the parishes with the most train-vehicle crashes in 2020 were Jefferson (7), East Baton Rouge (5), St. John the Baptist (4), Caddo (3), Bossier (3), Iberia (3), St. Charles (3) and Iberville (3).
 Even with the combined number of incidents, injuries, and fatalities related to highway rail crossings have declined since 1981, due in large part to the effective education and awareness programs led by Louisiana Operation Lifesaver (LOL).
 The LOL team tracks railroad/highway crossing deaths and injuries each year, and targets education efforts by Parish based upon the problem identification analysis.